-The Dodge Journey is offered in five trim levels: American Value Package (AVP), SE, SXT, Limited and R/T. The entry-level AVP, SE and SXT models come standard with a rather weak 2.4-liter four-cylinder engine rated at 173 horsepower, mated to a four-speed automatic transmission.
-Acceleration is sluggish and fuel economy is subpar, so we highly recommend going with the 3.6-liter V6 (optional on the SXT and standard on the Limited and R/T).
-Its fuel economy and acceleration are mediocre at best, but it can at least get the Journey moving with some authority.
-A six-speed automatic transmission with manual shift control is standard, as is front-wheel drive.
-All-wheel drive is offered as an option.
+The Dodge Journey is offered in five trim levels: the base SE, SXT, Crossroad, Crossroad Plus and GT.
+All but the GT start with a rather weak 2.4-liter four-cylinder engine rated at 173 horsepower and 166 pound-feet of torque, paired to a four-speed automatic transmission.
+Acceleration is sluggish and fuel economy subpar, so we recommend opting for the 3.6-liter V6 (283 hp, 260 lb-ft) instead.
+The V6 also comes standard on the GT, and although fuel economy and acceleration are still mediocre, it can at least move the Journey with some authority.
+A six-speed automatic transmission with manual-shift control is standard, as is front-wheel drive.
+All-wheel drive is optional.

 Used Dodge Journey Models

-For 2011, the Journey was significantly overhauled, and we would suggest considering only models produced from this year onward.
-That year's refresh brought about a more powerful and efficient V6, revised suspension tuning and a completely redesigned interior with better materials, tighter construction and a smarter control layout.
-The improvements in ride quality and steering feel made the Journey more competitive with the top-ranked crossovers in this class.
+For 2011, the Journey was significantly overhauled.
+A more powerful and efficient V6 emerged, along with revised suspension tuning and a redesigned interior with better materials, tighter construction and a smarter control layout.
+Improvements in ride quality and steering feel made the Journey more competitive with other crossovers of the day.
 Since then, changes have essentially been limited to a shuffling of trim levels and equipment.